dalMaschio-lab/Bruzzone2021_tunableLens/README.md

 **_RGC_analysis.py_**
-Code to analyze the RGC acquisition data.
+Code to analyse the RGC acquisition data.
 The script is fed with the data.raw and stimulation.csv and, for the desired plane, it calculate the pixel-wise correlation between the image and the regressor created from the information about the stimulation.

 **_Wholebrain_analysis.py_**